Growing roses from seed isn’t all that difficult and is something I’d recommend to anyone interested in playing in their rose garden.

 In spring, you can bring the flat indoors to give it a little heat or you can leave it outdoors to germinate on its own.
 Once the seeds have germinated, transplant as above and grow on until planted in the garden.

 Leave ungerminated seed in the flat and keep damp and shaded all summer.
-Allow to stay outdoors a second winter and then germinate the slower second crop of seedlings the second summer.
+Allow to stay outdoors the second winter and then germinate the slower second crop of seedlings the second summer.
 Toss the flat away after two seasons.

 An alternative system to growing roses from seed is to cut the bottom off a large nursery container and sink this into the ground